Reed College President’s Summer Fellowship

 This fellowship is unique in that it allows you—a Reed first-year student, sophomore, or junior—the opportunity to create a ten-week summer experience that is bounded only by your imagination (and the counsel of those whose advice you seek).

-Read about the inaugural cohort of winning students and their projects.
+Read about the 2014 cohort of winning students and their projects.

 For more details of each of the Fellows' summer experiences, read their blog posts on Beyond Reed's blog, Works & Days.